-Lahaina, a seaside town which sits along HWY 30 on Maui’s westshore, offers a vacation experience all its own.
-Dining, shopping, history, art, nightlife and even surfing and boat excursions from Lahaina Harbor are available in this fun and charming spread.
+Lahaina, Hawaii, a seaside town that sits along HWY 30 on Maui’s west shore, offers a vacation experience all its own.
+Dining, shopping, history, art, nightlife, and even surfing and boat excursions from Lahaina Harbor are available in this fun and charming spread.

 See Lahaina Map